webdiscus/pug-plugin/README.md

     }
   }
   ```
-- supports modules to separately handles of files of different types, that allow to define a separate source / output path and filename for each file type
+- supports the modules to separately handles of files of different types, that allow to define a separate source / output path and filename for each file type
   ```js
   const PugPluginOptions = {
     modules: [